This post may contain affiliate links. Read our disclosure policy here.

 This recipe is simple to make and goes quickly, so grab your sheet pan, roasted vegetable seasoning, parsnips, and let’s get to it!

-- Prep
+- Season

-Spread the pieces in an even layer on the baking sheet and roast for 30 minutes, flipping halfway through, or until tender and golden brown.
+Spread the pieces in an even layer on the baking sheet and roast for 30 minutes at 400F, flipping halfway through, or until they have lightly browned edges and a fork is easily inserted into the center.
 Remove from the oven and serve with your choice of entreé.

 Just like any roasted vegetable recipe, this is an excellent way to make it a sheet pan meal by adding your choice of protein such as chicken, smoked sausage, and pork.
-Just cut the protein into a similar size as the vegetables and check for doneness around the 20 minutes mark.
+Just cut the protein into a similar size as the vegetables and check for doneness around the 20-minute mark.

 What to Serve with Roasted Parsnips